edwardtanguay/techlanglearn/static/data/dominaGoAplicaciones.md

 que se encargue de contar las peticiones

-that is in charge of counting the requests que se encargue de contar las peticiones
+that is in charge of counting the requests que se encargue de contar las peticiones [en-KAR-gay]

 although we could have used any other aunque podríamos haber utilizado cualquier otro